mattbierner/cube-gif/documentation/about.md

 # Usage
+*cube.gif* works best on a computer with a mouse.
+The app works fine on most devices, but the controls are difficult to use on a phone touchscreen.

 ## Camera Movement
 Click and drag anywhere outside the cube to rotate the camera about.
 Use the mouse-wheel to zoom in and out, and hold the right mouse button to pan about.